Overview on the Central Tenets

 1.1 Environmental Stewardship

-Upholding the duty to protect, steward, and promote the environment
+Environmental Professionals uphold the duty to protect, steward, and promote the environment.

-Environmental Professionals (EPs) should recognize the value of environmental efficiency and sustainability, determine the benefits and costs of additional environmental stewardship, and continue to implement efficient sustainable solutions.
+Environmental Professionals understand the value of environmental efficiency and sustainability, determine the benefits and costs of additional environmental stewardship, and continue to implement sustainable solutions.

 1.2 Environmental Advocacy

-Protecting the public and the natural world, working to influence the social, economical and cultural segments to bring positive change.
-EPs should be empowering the communities around them, enhancing the dignity and reputation of both the profession and the designation, as well respecting the welfare, health and safety of all persons and the environment through competency, honesty, and transparency.
+Environmental Professionals empower communities around them, enhancing the dignity and reputation of both the profession and the designation, as well as respect the welfare, health, and safety of all persons and the environment through competency, honesty, and transparency.

 1.3 Professional Responsibility

 Environmental Professionals recognize they need the public’s trust for their decisions to be impactful, respected and sought out.
 They adhere to ethical guidelines, understand rules of conduct, and uphold the standard of practice.

 The environmental sector is growing, and the Environmental Professional adapts and grows along with it.
 Environmental Professionals maintain accountability, understand their responsibility, work within the rules and regulations, and always conduct themselves to the maximum of their expertise.